 Table 2.
-Total Water Use by Water Use Sector in WY 2020 (AF)
+Total Water Use by Water Use Sector in WY 2021 (AF)

 Note: Agricultural pumping is reported on the MCWRA reporting year basis whereas urban is reported in calendar-year basis.
-Agricultural pumping value is adjusted from reported value in Table 1, as described above in Section 3.1.3.
+To avoid double counting with groundwater pumping reported to MCWRA, Statement of Diversion and Use surface water diversions reported in Section 3.1.2 are subtracted from the total water use.
 N/A = Not Applicable.